Britain Eases Lockdown As Asia Outbreaks Fuel Concern - UrduPoint

 As the United States and Britain move away from harsh restrictions thanks to rapid immunisation campaigns, new strains have forced several countries in Asia to shut schools and impose travel bans, highlighting the persistent global threat posed by the pandemic.

-With known global infections approaching 163 million and the rise of new variants complicating the fight, governments are desperately ramping up vaccine campaigns, with Germany the latest country to make jabs available to all adults from next month.
+With known global infections now past 163 million and the rise of new variants complicating the fight, governments are ramping up vaccine campaigns, with Germany the latest country to make jabs available to all adults from next month.

-"I actually feel a wee bit emotional saying this... you can hug your loved ones again," Scotland's First Minister Nicola Sturgeon said as businesses reopened in what The Sun tabloid dubbed "Freedom Monday".
+"I actually feel a wee bit emotional saying this... you can hug your loved ones again," Scotland's First Minister Nicola Sturgeon said.

-- 'Nice to be back' - Across England, Wales and most of Scotland, people on Monday could once again grab a drink, a bite and dine inside pubs, restaurants and cafes.
+- 'Nice to be back' - Across England, Wales and most of Scotland, people could once again grab a drink or dine inside pubs, restaurants and cafes on Monday.

 Cinemas, museums and sports venues also opened their doors for the first time in months.

-People were able to once again visit each other at home -- and to head to Portugal, where the British are normally the largest tourist contingent.
+People were able to once again visit each other at home, while others headed to Portugal, one of 12 countries on the UK's "green list" where the British are now allowed to travel without needing to self-isolate afterwards.

 "It's nice to get away and be back here," said Barry Thompson, a 63-year-old retired policeman from Manchester who landed in the southern town of Faro with his wife and son.

 "We're very excited."
-In another sign of life returning to normal in Europe, Disneyland Paris announced it would reopen on June 17.
+Over in France meanwhile, Disneyland Paris announced it would reopen on June 17.

-But authorities have urged caution and warned that with new variants spreading, restrictions could be reintroduced.
+But authorities have urged caution, warning that with new variants spreading, restrictions could be reintroduced.

-- 'Wake-up call' - The pandemic has claimed more than 3.3 million lives worldwide, and one of the worst outbreaks is in India, where at least 4,000 people are dying from Covid-19 every day.
+- 'Wake-up call' - The pandemic has claimed more than 3.3 million lives worldwide, with one of the worst outbreaks in India, where at least 4,000 people are dying from Covid-19 every day.

-India was already dealing with limited medical infrastructure and scarce vaccine supplies, when a major cyclone in the Arabian Sea packing ferocious winds bore down on the South Asian nation.
+India was already struggling with limited medical infrastructure and scarce vaccine supplies when a major cyclone in the Arabian Sea, packing ferocious winds, bore down on the South Asian nation.

-Gujarat state moved all Covid-19 patients from hospitals within five kilometres (three miles) off the coast where the storm is expected to hit.
+Gujarat state moved all Covid-19 patients from hospitals within five kilometres (three miles) off the coast where the storm was expected to hit.

 Authorities there were also scrambling to ensure there would be no power cuts at designated Covid-19 hospitals and oxygen plants in the districts under threat from the storm.